 While I walked, I opened my backpack.
-I carried a ziploc-baggie of peanut-butter and two bananas.
-I peeled one and used it to scoop peanut-butter into my mouth.
+I carried a plastic baggie of peanut-butter and two bananas.
+I peeled a banana and used it to scoop peanut-butter into my mouth.

 Running does weird things to your taste buds.
 When I’m not running, I don’t care for peanut-butter.
 After twenty miles or so, I can hardly think of anything else.
-Whitney liked vegetable smoothies after running seven hours, not a step before.
+Whitney likes vegetable-smoothies after running seven hours, not a step before.

-After I finished the banana and half the peanut-butter, I sealed the baggie and put it back in my backpack.
-I tossed the banana peel off the trail; I never liked litterers, but banana skins decompose, and in any case, this was Alphonse’s estate, and I hated that son-of-a-bitch.
+When I finished the banana and half the peanut-butter, I sealed the baggie and put it back in my backpack.
+I tossed the banana peel off the trail; I never liked litterers, but banana skins decompose, and anyway, this was Alphonse’s estate, and I hated that son-of-a-bitch.
 I wouldn’t mind if he slipped on my banana peel.
 I wouldn’t mind if he choked on it.

 BEEP.
 Mile 30: 14:52 / 4:02:18.